Contrast-Security-OSS/docs/content/troubleshooting/java/installation/NoClassDefFoundError.md

 ```java.lang.NoClassDefFoundError:com/.../EventController
 ```

+## Causes and Solutions

+### Agent file name

 This error usually indicates you've renamed your agent *jar* from its original name, *contrast.jar*.
+The *contrast.jar* file name has to match a file that's already inside the *jar*.
+(If you unzip *contrast.jar*, look at the file *META-INF/MANIFEST.mf*.)
+If it doesn't match, it will cause class loading issues.

+The solution: Don't rename the Contrast agent file.

+### OSGi container

-It might also mean that you're using an OSGi container like Felix or Equinox that should only use the **Java 1.5** agent.
+It might also mean that you're using an OSGi container, like Felix or Equinox, that should only use the **Java 1.5** agent.

-## Solutions

-* The name of the contrast agent file can't be changed.

-* OSGi applications should only use the Java 1.5 agent, which has the same functionality as the Java agent but doesn't auto-update.
+The solution: Only use the Java 1.5 agent, which has the same functionality as the Java agent but doesn't auto-update.